AeroPython/aeropy/aeropy/Xfoil_Interaction/README.md

 -transcript

+-testing

 -main (in progress)

 -initial (in progress)

-All 4 files must be in the same folder as xfoil.exe.
+All 5 files must be in the same folder as xfoil.exe.
 Then, you can try the early version by executing main.py.
-It will generate and decode an example genoma for 5 profiles, and then analize them with xfoil.
+It will generate and decode an example genoma for 20 profiles, test them in order to avoid inoperable profiles, and regenerate thosa that don't pass the test until there are 20.
+Then, the programe analize them with xfoil.

 More info:
 https://docs.google.com/presentation/d/1_78ilFL-nbuN5KB5FmNeo-EIZly1PjqxqIB-ant-GfM/edit?usp=sharing